jcorcoran/BNO055_FRC/README.md

 A test project to illustrate how to use the BNO055 sensor ([datasheet pdf] (http://www.adafruit.com/datasheets/BST_BNO055_DS000_12.pdf)) with the FRC control system.

 This code is a port of the [Adafruit BNO055 arduino library](https://github.com/adafruit/Adafruit_BNO055/blob/master/Adafruit_BNO055.cpp).
 At the time of writing, this sensor was available from [Adafruit](http://www.adafruit.com/product/2472) and [digikey](http://www.digikey.com/product-detail/en/2472/1528-1426-ND/5699182) for ~$35.
+The breakout board [from Atmel](http://www.digikey.com/product-detail/en/ATBNO055-XPRO/ATBNO055-XPRO-ND/5230918)  will likely also work (untested).

 ##Wiring
 The demo code assumes you've wired the sensor to the I2C port on the roboRio, just below the CAN connector.
 All pins on the roboRio side are on the I2C port.